Last Updated: April 26, 2026

 3. New York & Texas: The New Battlegrounds

-The "Special Registration" Proposal: A False Hope?
+The "Special Registration" Proposal: A Closer Look

-The catch?
-It explicitly requires practitioners to obtain a "State Telemedicine Registration" for every state where they treat patients.
+The catch: It explicitly requires practitioners to obtain a "State Telemedicine Registration" for every state where they treat patients.

 The "50% Rule"